Ed Wood (film): Plot

 After the government cuts off Lugosi's unemployment benefits, he checks himself into rehab to cure his drug addiction, and Ed meets Kathy O'Hara, who is visiting her father there.
 He takes her on a date and reveals his transvestism to her, which she accepts, and they begin a relationship.
 After Lugosi is checked out of rehab, he and Ed shoot scenes for a new film outside his home.
 Ed and company—including TV horror host Vampira—later attend the premiere of Bride of the Monster, where an angry mob chases them out of the theater.

 Lugosi dies, leaving Ed without a star.
 After learning that his landlord's church is struggling to produce a series of religious films about the Twelve Apostles, Ed convinces him to have his church fund his script for a science fiction film, Grave Robbers from Outer Space, which could result in a box-office success and generate enough money for the landlord's dream project.
-Ed hires Vampira, Tor, The Amazing Criswell, and Kathy's chiropractor Dr. Tom Mason to star in the film (the latter being a stand-in for Lugosi), and he and all his friends partake in a baptism ceremony at the church.
+Ed hires Vampira, Tor, Criswell, and Kathy's chiropractor Dr. Tom Mason to star in the film (the latter being a stand-in for Lugosi), and he and all his friends partake in a baptism ceremony at the church.

 During filming, Ed clashes with the Baptists over the title, script content, and Ed's B movie directing style, eventually renaming the film Plan 9 from Outer Space.
 Frustrated, Ed goes to the nearest bar, where he encounters filmmaker Orson Welles who, struggling with similar issues while working on Don Quixote, encourages Ed to assert his artistic vision, and cites Citizen Kane as the project where he had complete creative control.
 Filming concludes with Ed defying his producers' wishes.

 At the premiere of Plan 9 from Outer Space, Ed dedicates the film to Lugosi, and as the film plays, he quietly tells himself, "This is the one I'll be remembered for."
 Afterwards, Ed and Kathy head to Las Vegas to get married.
 A textual epilogue reveals that Ed failed to achieve mainstream success in Hollywood before his death in 1978, and was posthumously named "Worst Director of All Time", though that honor eventually earned him worldwide acclaim and a new generation of fans.